-Five Dimensions of Service Quality- Servqual Model of Service Quality
+Five Dimensions of Service Quality in Servqual Model

 Five Dimensions of Service Quality

-In 1985, three American marketing scholars, A Parsu Parasuraman, Valarie A. Zeithaml, and Leonard L Berry, established ten service quality dimensions based on customer evaluation.
-The customers evaluate the services received from organizations.
+In 1985, three American marketing scholars —A. Parasuraman, Valarie A. Zeithaml, and Leonard L. Berry established 10 service quality dimensions based on customer evaluations.
+Customers evaluate the services they receive from organizations.
 Initially, the authors proposed 10 dimensions to assess service quality.
 Later, the authors condensed ten dimensions into five and introduced a refined SERVQUAL Model in 1988.

-Therefore, the five-service quality dimension model was introduced in 1988 by A Parsu Parasuraman, Valarie A. Zeithaml, and Leonard L Berry.
-The researchers and practitioners use the latest servqual model.
+Therefore, the five-service quality dimension model was introduced in 1988 by A. Parasuraman, Valarie A. Zeithaml, and Leonard L. Berry.
+The researchers and practitioners use the latest SERVQUAL model.

 SERVQUAL Model

-The Servqual model refers to the five dimensions of service quality that measure the customer’s expectations.
-The Servqual model classifies the elements or components of service quality known as the five critical service quality dimensions.
-Although the model developers initially proposed ten service quality dimensions, many experts later finalized only five dimensions of service quality: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
-The marketing students formed an acronym RATER from the first capital letter of every dimension or component.
+The SERVQUAL model refers to the five dimensions of service quality that measure customer expectations.
+The SERVQUAL model classifies the elements or components of service quality into five critical service quality dimensions.
+Although the model developers initially proposed 10 service quality dimensions, many experts later finalized only 5: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
+The marketing students formed the acronym RATER from the first letters of each dimension or component.
 However, after measuring the gaps, this model recommends the most common causes of service quality problems.

 Servqual Model 10 Dimensions

-However, Initially, the authors of the Servqual model presented ten dimensions of service quality that are as follows: Reliability, Responsiveness, Competence, Access, Courtesy, Communication, Credibility, Security, Knowing the Customer, also, Tangibles.
+However, initially, the authors of the SERVQUAL model presented ten dimensions of service quality as follows: Reliability, Responsiveness, Competence, Access, Courtesy, Communication, Credibility, Security, Knowing the Customer, and Tangibles.

 5 Dimensions of Service Quality- SERVQUAL Model.
 5 Dimensions of Service Quality Example are Reliability, Assurance, Tangibles, Empathy, Responsiveness.
 5 components of service quality.
 5 dimensions of service.